superdesk/newsroom/README.md

 python app.py
 ```

-Will make it available on `http://localhost:5000`.
+Will make it available on `http://localhost:5050` by default.

 ## Test application